Termination of Employment

 Termination from the Library District will normally occur through one of the following actions:

-Resignations: Resignations should be submitted to the Manager and forwarded to the Human Resources Coordinator.
+Resignations: Resignations should be submitted to the Manager and forwarded to the Human Resources Manager.
 Under ordinary circumstances, two (2) pay periods notice is expected from professional staff and one (1) pay period notice from all other staff.

 Dismissal: Reasons for dismissal may be categorized under four (4) major headings:

 To insure fairness, promptness, and legal sufficiency, the District will adhere to the disciplinary process as outlined in Policy #E070 Corrective Counseling.
 The District also recognizes misconduct can necessitate the immediate removal of an employee.
 Misconduct may be defined as, but not limited to, deliberate and willful violation of District policies, theft of District property, insubordination, or other serious breaks of acceptable behavior.

 Reduction in source or Layoff:When a reduction in force or elimination of a position are necessary, the District will adhere to Policy #E544.1 Termination of Employment – Layoff or policy #E544.2 Termination of Employment – Reduction in Force.

 1. : Accumulated annual leave up to the maximum allowed by policy will be paid inaccordance with Policy #E192 Leave-Annual.
 Accumulated sick leave is cancelled and will not be paid to the employee at termination; this in accordance with Policy #E352 Leave-Sick.
 Holiday leave must be used prior to termination; unused Holiday balances will not be paid at termination in accordance with Policy #E160 Holidays - Full Time Employees and #E160.1 - Holidays - Part Time Employees.

 - Upon the date of termination, the employee will lose status as an "employee" for benefit purposes and will no longer be eligible for any District benefits.